 Despite these early hurdles, accolades and awards followed: Naomi was featured in Gourmet and Elle Magazine; Bon Appètit named her one of the top six of a new generation of female chefs in September 2008; and Food & Wine Magazine recognized her as one of the 10 Best New Chefs in America for 2009.
 In 2010, Oprah magazine named her one of the Top 10 Women to Watch in the Next Decade, and Marie Claire named her one of the top 16 Women in Business.
 She has given several lectures on creativity, including a TedX talk given in 2013.
 Naomi appeared as a contestant on Top Chef Masters in 2011.
 Naomi also appears as a recurring judge on Knife Fight on the Esquire Network.

 Locally, Portland Monthly voted Naomi Chef of the Year in 2008.
 Beast was honored as Restaurant of the Year in 2008 by the Oregonian and chosen as best Brunch by the Willamette Weekly.
 Naomi has been the sole owner of Beast since 2009 when she paid back her investors.

 In 2010, 2012, and 2013, she was selected as a finalist for the James Beard Awards in the category Best Chef Pacific Northwest.
 In 2014, she was selected as the recipient for this prestigious award.

-Background photo by Alicia J. Rose; other photos by Dina Avila (unless otherwise noted).
+Other photos by Dina Avila (unless otherwise noted)